LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part4-cnn.md

 Going the other way, the a model trained on the Char74k dataset to a 99.1% test accuracy only achieved a 54.1% accuracy on the MNIST data.
 I found this acceptable because the target is computer fonts not handwritten digits.
 Its overall performance with the Sudoku images was much better.

 Another strategy is to train on both: 10,000 Char74k figures and 10,000 MNIST figures.
-This model seems to work better on some edge cases in the Sudoku images.
 The model has a test accuracy of 98.1%.
 For the separate datasets (train+test) it is 99.4% on the Char74k data and 98.8% on the MNIST data.
 A flaw of this model is that 42 times it confused 2s for 7s.
 (Out of 4000 2s and 7s that is acceptable.)
 Otherwise the second largest value in the confusion matrix (off diagonal) was 12.
+Overall, this model seems to perform slighlty worse on the Sudoku images.

 ## Models

 I eventually used the [LeNet5][LeNet5] model originally published in 1998.
-It has architecture is as follows:
+Its architecture is as follows:
 <figure class="post-figure">
 <img class="img-95"
     src="/assets/posts/sudoku-reader/LeNet5.png"